Peter-SB/reddit-bookmark-organiser-app/README.md

 To expand the search capability, and my own understanding, I also looked into using vector databases to allow for semantic search.
 This is a precursor to RAG and even a simple semantic search would have allowed for some more advanced post filtering.

 We would precompute chunked post data into vectors representing semantic meaning using a lightweight encoder such as OpenAI’s text-embedding model.
 Then we could compare similarity using using simple cosine similarity or dot-product to find closet matches.
+While doing this purely on device would have been hard, especially with pure Expo EAS, I hypothesized using either a self-hosted endpoint, or a cloud one to do the embeddings.
+Then the best option for storing the embedding vector would have been stored in a blob in a SQL table to keep the app pure Expo.
+Lastly cosine similarity functions could have been implement from scratch to keep the search functionality offline.
+This hybrid approach would have compromised performance with offline search capability.

-The next step after semantic search would have been to have been to implement RAG (Retrieval-Augmented Generation), allowing the post database to be the knolage base for an LLM.
+The next step after semantic search would have been to have been to implement RAG (Retrieval-Augmented Generation), allowing the post database to be the knowledge base for an LLM.
 By injecting results from a semantic search into the prompt for an LLM, users could query and interact with their database.

 While I made some progress into looking into this, the challenges I faced were storage, and computational requirements on mobile.
 Especially generating the embeddings and the searching across large datasets.
 I did consider precomputing embeddings server-side but this project was quickly growing out of hand.
 There are also the model hosting constraints and data privacy issue faced if this app was to be made public but luckily this remains just a little passion project.